2022 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to Bobby Rush, forwarded to the Mississippi Development Authority and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Senator Nevin Sledge and his family, and be made available to the Capitol Press Corps.